git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * There are three additional drum sequencers.
 Press Shift in drum mode and use upper 4 scene buttons to change between the four modes.
 2nd mode displays 4 drum sound, 3rd mode 8.
 Use the lower 4 scene buttons (while holding Shift) in 2nd mode to toggle between the drum sounds 1-4, 5-8, 9-12, 13-16.
 Use the lower 2 scene buttons in 3rd mode to toggle the drum sounds 1-8, 9-16.
 The fourth mode displays 64 drum pads.
 * Use Octave Up/Down to move the pads by 16.
 * Use Shift+Octave Up/Down to move the pads by 4.
+* If *Accent* is active the loop/clip length area shows 16 velocities.
+The selected velocity is used when enabling a note in the sequencer.

 ### Drum 4 and Drum 8 sequencer